A2S-LAB/AnimatedTale/README.md

 # AnimatedTale
-As a part of Art Korea Lab project, this project attempts to provide a useful tool for artists or content creators to make 2D animation easily.
+As a part of Arts Korea Lab project, this project attempts to provide a useful tool for artists or content creators to make 2D animation easily.

 The code is based on the "Animated Drawings" by Meta. https://github.com/facebookresearch/AnimatedDrawings